Iangyl/landing-test/README.md

 ## Explanation

-`preview` brunch created to show project on GitHub pages.
+`preview` branch created to show project on GitHub pages.